MSMLBV/angular-migrations/README.md

 export class AppModule {}
 ```

-Create an SQL service that implements the SQLService (This example only works in browsers)
+Create an SQL service that implements the SQLService (this example only works in browsers).

 ```
 import { SQLService } from '@msml/angular-migrations';